cgunders/Twitter-Fast-Food-Predictions/README.md

 Choosing to gather Twitter data without using their API presents a few problems.
 Notably, Twitter only loads 20 tweets on the initial query and a user must scroll down to load more.
 To circumvent this problem, it is common to use Selenium to control a web browser and mimic a user scrolling through tweets.
 When the desired number of tweets have been loaded the HTML document is parsed with Beautiful Soup and data is extracted.
 I also used Joblib to run multiple instances of my scraper in parallel.
 With four cores available on my laptop this sped up data acquisition by a factor of about 4.

 I chose this method to learn about more than just Twitter’s API.
 By constructing my own scraper I used different packages with a diverse range of applications that will aid me in future projects.

+The Twitter scraper that I wrote can be found at: https://github.com/cgunders/Beautiful-Soup-Selenium-Twitter-Scraper

 ## 3. Results